canvasxyz/teekit/README.md

 applications that interact with a TEE trustlessly, especially if applications are pinned on IPFS or other immutable hosting services.
-It also allows TEE developers to use public certificate authorities like Let's Encrypt and Cloudflare.
+It also allows TEE developers to use public certificate authorities like Let's Encrypt without custom configuration.

 ## Components